 - Fry the eggs until the whites are solid.

-To serve this for lunch or dinner, add cooked chicken.
+For lunch or dinner, add cooked chicken.

 - Place the fried tortillas in a large bowl.
 Cover with the red sauce.